-Figure 4.
-Camera, picture, and viewing parameters. (a) Scene, camera, and picture.
+FIGURE 2 Camera, picture, and viewing parameters.
+(A) Scene, camera, and picture.
 A camera with focal length f captures a picture on the sensor.
-The camera's diagonal field of view is θ .
-The sensor's diagonal length is I_s , and the print is magnified by m to have a diagonal length of mI_s .
-The COP is located at the optical center of the camera.
-The distance to the COP, $d{\rm COP}$, is fm, and the diagonal field of view subtended by the picture when viewed from the COP is θ . (b, c) Perspective projection.
-The original scene-a chessboard-is projected from two different COPs onto a projection plane. (d) If the picture from panel B is viewed from $d{\rm COP}$, the specified scene is the same as the original chessboard. (e) If the same picture is viewed from twice the COP distance $(2d{\rm COP})$, the specified scene is stretched in depth relative to the original chessboard.
+The camera's diagonal field of view is $\theta$ .
+The sensor's diagonal length is $l_s$ , and the print is magnified by m to have a diagonal length of $ml_s$ .
+The center of projection (COP) is located at the optical center of the camera.
+The distance to the COP, $d{COP}$ , is fm and the diagonal field of view subtended by the picture when viewed from the COP is $\theta$ .
+(B, C) Perspective projection.
+The original scene-a chessboard-is projected from two different COPs onto a projection plane.
+(D) If the picture from B is viewed from $d{COP}$ , the specified scene is the same as the original chessboard.
+(E) If the same picture is viewed from twice the COP distance $(2d{COP})$ , the specified scene is stretched in depth relative to the original chessboard.